Browse all

 Last Updated on

-In this article, we'll show you the latest ecommerce platform market share distribution in the United States.
+In this article, we'll show you the latest eCommerce platform market share distribution in the United States.

-The US is the second largest ecommerce market in the world.
+The US is the second largest eCommerce market in the world.
 Total US ecommerce revenue is expected to top $875 billion this year.
 That's a huge market for the top ecommerce platforms to fight over.

-If you're a retailer, or thinking of launching an online store, this post will offer clarity on how today's top online stores are built, and the distribution between the leading ecommerce platforms and lesser-known players in the ecommerce industry.
+If you're a retailer, or thinking of launching an online store, this post will offer clarity on how today's top online stores are built, and the distribution between the leading ecommerce platforms and lesser-known players in the eCommerce industry.

-What Are the Biggest Ecommerce Platforms by Market Share in the US?
+What Are the Biggest eCommerce Platforms by Market Share in the US?

 Here's a full list of the top 10 ecommerce platforms, their market shares and the number of sites currently on each platform.